stefanofa/awesome/README.md

 *   [preset/preset](https://github.com/preset/preset) - Elegant, ecosystem-agnostic preset mechanism

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
-Design directly in your live React app and publish your changes to code.
+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - Open source vibe coding app

 *   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.